OrienteerBAP/Orienteer-Guidebook/README.md

 * set security,
 * manage users and their rights,
 * put data to the database, retrieve and visualize it,
-* make deeper customization by developing your modules.
+* augment your Orienteer app by developing custom modules.

 **Audience**